nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 clients and 500 properties without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 clients, 500 properties, and 500 meetings without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The client and property databases should be updated after every command successfully executed by ClientGrid.
+4. The client, property, and meeting databases should be updated after every command successfully executed by ClientGrid.
 5. Should be able to handle case of corrupted file

 ### Glossary